PrimeAcademy/weekend-salary-calculator/README.md

 # Project Name

+See the [Project Instructions](./INSTRUCTIONS.md) for instructions with completing the assignment.

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+> **NOTE**: These lines can be removed once you update the README.md.

 ## Description